Do you have entitlement to contractual sick pay or will it be statutory sick pay only?

 If you are not employed, or your pay is reducing, check for possible benefit entitlement.

 You can also visit your local Job Centre or try calling them.
-Details on how to contact your local job centre can be found here.
+Details on how to contact your local Job Centre can be found here.

-Is PIP a consideration for you?
+Are Personal Independence Payments (PIP) a consideration for you?

 Personal Independence Payment provides an extra income to assist in meeting some of the extra costs of living with a disability or long term health condition.